Developer: Capcom Publisher: Capcom Release: 09/09/99 Genre: Fighting

 The power of the stones makes every match devolve into a rush to collect all three.
 If there is a criticism you can lobby at the game it’s that it might be too simple.
 I get that the lack of special moves puts everyone on equal footing.
 But Power Stone could have used some depth.
 Especially as jump kicks are the most effective, overpowered attack.
 Watching a match devolve into who can land a jump kick first gets old fast.
 It is at least fun but not conducive to long play sessions.

 The cast of characters is unique for a variety of reasons.
 The power stones can drastically alter a character, shoring up their weaknesses with powerful attacks.
 Beefier characters like Gunrock and Galuda have a few extra options due to their strength like using telephone pools as a bat.
 Jack is one of the strangest characters in a fighting game as he glides and slides around the arena.
 Fast but weak characters like Ayame and Falcon have massively overpowered fusion attacks.
-Mastering power fusion attacks can require skill; Wang Tang ‘s L2 can be easily wasted if you don’t know its range.
+Mastering power fusion attacks can require skill; Wang Tang ‘s L2 can be easily wasted if you do not know its range.
 There are also imbalances in the cast.
 Gunrock is both strong and agile and has a near unblockable power fusion attack.
 There is decent variety among the cast, the only thing is you’ll wish it were larger.

 In Closing